 Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.
 Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.
 (Hebrews 13:15-16)

-While I’ve only included a few brief examples, the general thrust of the New Testament, while never neglecting the importance of believers gathering together in corporate worship (1 Cor.
-14:25), drastically broadens our understanding of what worshipping God truly is.
+While I’ve only included a few brief examples, the general thrust of the New Testament, while never neglecting the importance of believers gathering together in corporate worship (1 Corinthians 14:25), drastically broadens our understanding of what worshipping God truly is.
 It’s not a matter of getting together on Sunday, singing songs, giving money, listening to a sermon and heading home for the rest of the week to do whatever we want.

 Every moment of every day is to be an act of worship to God.